addyosmani/backbone-fundamentals/chapters/06-bbb.md

 ## Creating a new project

 Let's create a new folder for our project and run `bbb init` to kick things off.
-If everything has been correctly installed, this will sub out some project directories and files for us.
+If everything has been correctly installed, this will stub out some project directories and files for us.
 Let's review what is generated.

 ### index.html